Military of the Bruneian Sultanate: Golden age of Brunei (1408–1770)

-In 26 June 1578, (the same day as the Spanish retreat to Manila) the Bruneian forces under Bendahara Sakam fought against Bruneian defectors who defected to Spain under Pengiran Seri Ratna.
-The Bruneian forces under Bendahara Sakam would win the Battle of Muara and kill Pengiran Seri Ratna who was killed in battle.

-During Muhammad Hasan's reign, Muhammad Hasan commanded the attack on Milau of the Kelabitic group in Sarawak, to be carried out by Pehin Orang Kaya Di-Gadong Seri Lela.
-After the Bruneian troops put an end to the uprising, Milau returned to Brunei and submitted.
+During Muhammad Hasan's reign, Muhammad Hasan commanded the attack on the Melanau in Sarawak, to be carried out by Pehin Orang Kaya Di-Gadong Seri Lela.
+After the Bruneian troops put an end to the uprising, the Melanau returned to Brunei and submitted.

-It has been suggested that the insurrection of the Maruts (sic) - i.e. the Lun Bawangs - and Chinese had led to the Brunei Sultan requesting assistance from the Sulu sultanate to suppress the rebellion in 1658, which resulted in the Brunei Sultan ceding his territory of Kimanis until Tapean Durian to the Sultan of Sulu as a sign of gratitude.
+It has been suggested that the insurrection of the Lun Bawangs and Chinese had led to the Sultan of Brunei requesting assistance from the Sulu to suppress the rebellion in 1658, which resulted in the Brunei Sultan ceding his territory of Kimanis until Tapean Durian to the Sultan of Sulu as a sign of gratitude.
+However it was likely taken back after the Apostate War.

 In 1660, the Bruneian Civil War would start and split into two forces: Abdul Hakkul Mubin and Muhyiddin.
-During the civil war, Muhyiddin was concerned that the civil war was dragging on for too long and asked the help of the Sultan of Sulu to send for his forces.
+During the course of the war, Muhyiddin was concerned that the civil war was dragging on for too long and asked the help of the Sultan of Sulu to send for his forces.
 He reportedly promised the land of eastern Sabah as a reward for the latter's assistance.
 During the civil war, Abdul Hakkul Mubin fled to Kinarut (in present-day Papar, Sabah, Malaysia) where, he stayed there for ten years, repelling repeated attacks by Sultan Muhyiddin.
 They returned to Brunei after a final attack by Muhyiddin's forces in which they failed to defeat Abdul Hakkul Mubin.
-It also noted that Muhyiddin finally defeated Abdul Hakkul Mubin in Cermin Island, by of the purchasing of gunpowder, which came from Jambi Sultanate.
+Eventually, Muhyiddin finally defeated Abdul Hakkul Mubin in Cermin Island, after the purchasing of gunpowder, which came from Jambi.

 The Sulu army was supposed to help Muhyiddin forces in Cermin Island, but when they arrived the Sulu army in their ships arrived just to watch Muhyiddin forces fight Abdul Hakkul Mubin forces instead of helping the Muhyiddin forces, they landed after the battle to take war booty and to enslaved prisoners.
 This would infuriated Muhyiddin, who ordered the Sulu army to leave without giving eastern Sabah to them.
-Brunei denied giving eastern Sabah to the Sulu Sultanate.
-There is no written evidence of the transfer, and the civil war ended in 1673.
+Brunei denied giving eastern Sabah to the Sulu Sultanate claiming there was no written evidence of the transfer, the civil war ended in 1673.